Kumulos/KumulosSdkAndroid/README.md

 ## Get Started with Gradle

-Add the following line to your app's target in your app's `build.gradle`:
+Add the following line to your app module's `build.gradle`:

 ```gradle
 android {